quii/go-http-reference-impl/bdd-draft.md

 ### "Test in prod"

-A useful property of our adapter is that it can be pointed at a different `baseURL` according to our needs.
-It is extremely desirable to be able to run your acceptance tests not only locally, but against other environments like a QA environment and live.
+A useful property of this adapter is that it can be pointed at a different `baseURL` according to our needs.
+It is extremely desirable to be able to run your acceptance tests not only locally, but against other environments like a QA environment and production.

 To have this property may require extra engineering effort.
-For instance if you're working on a retail system and you wish to check that customers can order books, you'll need the notion of a "test" mode for a customer that wont actually take a payment and deliver the book.
+For instance if you're working on a retail system and you wish to check that customers can order books, you'll need the notion of a "test" mode for a customer that won't actually take a payment and deliver the book.

 This may seem wasteful, but it is 100x cheaper and less stressful than the alternative, which is being afraid to ship your code and relying on manual testing in live.

 ### Putting it together

-In `/black-box-tests` we use our acceptance test and adapter to run our test against our system.
+In `/black-box-tests` we use our acceptance criteria and adapter to run our test against our system.

 ```go
 func TestGreetingApplication(t *testing.T) {